Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 # Project Overview

-This repository contains several Jupyter notebooks for analyzing and predicting yield prediction for chemical reaction performance.
-Below is a description of each notebook:

-## Notebooks Overview
+## Code

+A) The notebook for pre-training the language model is given in the ‘Pre-training’ folder.

+B) All the notebooks for regressor fine-tuning for DR and CFR methods are present in the ‘Fine-tuning’ folder.
+- **direct_regression_code.ipynb**
+   Implements the Direct Regression (DR) method, predicting yield for the reaction dataset.

 - **CFR-major_regression_code.ipynb**
    This notebook implements regression models for the major class in the CFR (Classification Followed by Regression) approach, predicting yield for the reaction dataset.

  - **CFR-minor-regression-code.ipynb**
    Focused on regression for the minor class in the CFR approach, predicting yield for the reaction dataset.

+This repository contains several Jupyter notebooks for analyzing and predicting yield prediction for chemical reaction performance.
+Below is a description of each notebook:

+## Notebooks Overview

 - **DNN-classification.ipynb**
    Implements a Deep Neural Network (DNN) for classifying the dataset into major and minor classes, based on ULMFiT model extracting encoding features.